cincheo/jsweet/doc/jsweet-language-specifications.md

             Set the transpiler to debug mode.
 In debug mode, source map files are generated so that it is possible to debug them in the browser.
 This feature is not available yet when using the --module option.

+      [--ignoreAssertions]
+            Set the transpiler to ignore 'assert' statements, i.e. no code is generated for assertions.